Live Shipping Estimates - Available Right Now

 Do I need a permit to transport containers and oversized equipment in Vermont?

-Yes, you usually need a permit to move containers and very large equipment in Vermont if the load is bigger or heavier than allowed.
-This typically means loads over 80,000 pounds total weight, 53 feet long, 13.5 feet tall, or 8.5 feet wide.
+Yes, you usually need a permit to move containers and very large equipment in Vermont if the load is bigger or heavier than allowed, usually over 80,000 pounds total weight, 53 feet long, 13.5 feet tall, or 8.5 feet wide.
 The Vermont Department of Motor Vehicles (DMV) issues permits for vehicles that are too heavy or too large to keep people and property safe and to comply with the rules.

 Are there weight restrictions for moving overweight equipment in Vermont?